In order to achieve greater stability, the following should be observed:

 1) Speed or Power Walking

 You need a steady rhythm and one that is brisk enough to raise a light sweat.
 The arms must move as well as the legs.
 Take longer than normal walking strides, and make sure comfortable shoes with good support and comfortable clothes are worn.
 In order to increase the speed and energy expended, you need to push back hard on each step.
 Keep the elbows bent and fists lightly closed.
-This can look silly, so you need to put your ego aside for a while.

 A 10 minute power walk can be an excellent start to an aerobics workout.
 A 20-30 minute power walk by itself can be a great workout.